United Nations Global Compact: Facilitation

-The UN Global Compact is not a regulatory instrument, but rather a forum for discussion and a network for communication including governments, companies and labour organisations, whose actions it seeks to influence, and civil society organisations, representing its stakeholders.
-The UN Global Compact says that once companies declared their support for the principles "This does not mean that the Global Compact recognizes or certifies that these companies have fulfilled the Compact’s principles."
-Instead, as mentioned in a 2015 interview with Executive Director, Lise Kingo, "we are the guide dogs, not the watchdogs", with the organization seeking to prioritize providing resources and support instead of attempting to enforce discipline.
+The UN Global Compact is not a regulatory instrument, having a "guiding rather than binding character".
+It is sometimes referred to as soft law, although it may not fit the conventional understanding of that term as it is used in international law.
+Rather it is a forum for discussion and a network for communication including governments, companies and labour organisations, whose actions it seeks to influence, and civil society organisations, representing its stakeholders.
+The UN Global Compact says that once companies declare their support for the principles "This does not mean that the Global Compact recognizes or certifies that these companies have fulfilled the Compact’s principles."
+Instead, as mentioned in a 2015 interview with then-Executive Director, Lise Kingo, "we are the guide dogs, not the watchdogs", with the organization seeking to prioritize providing resources and support instead of attempting to enforce discipline.

 The UN Global Compact's goals are intentionally flexible and vague, but it distinguishes the following channels through which it provides facilitation and encourages dialogue: policy dialogues, learning, local networks and projects.

-Given recent climate talks and summits, the UN Global Compact stands to play a critical role in helping signatories and governments work in part to achieve the SDGs.
-Recent studies indicate that businesses are more open than ever to private sector interventions, such as carbon pricing and other mechanics to help curb climate effects within the scope of business solutions.
-The Global Compact also will periodically create resources and guides that business and non profit organizations may use in their efforts to support the Compact's overall mission.
+The Global Compact creates resources and guides that business and non-profit organizations may use in their efforts to support the Compact's overall mission.

 One such example is the SDG Compass, developed in collaboration with the Global Reporting Initiative (GRI) and World Business Council for Sustainable Development (WBSCD), which is a collection of resources (analysis of the goals, indicators for businesses, tools for stakeholders) that companies can utilize in finding out their role in helping to achieve the SDGs.
 The Sustainable Ocean Business Action Platform of the UN Global Compact has been actively supporting the launch in June 2020 of the Seaweed Manifesto, the result of a collaborative work of seaweed supporters from private sector, research institutions, UN agencies and civil society, initiated by the Lloyd's Register Foundation.
-Building on the Manifesto's recommendations, the UN Global Compact, in partnership with the Lloyd’s Register Foundation and the French Centre National de la Recherche Scientifique (CRNS), launched the Safe Seaweed Coalition in March 2021, a global coalition to support a safe, sustainable and scalable seaweed industry.
+Building on the Manifesto's recommendations, the UN Global Compact, in partnership with the Lloyd's Register Foundation and the French Centre National de la Recherche Scientifique (CRNS), launched the Global Seaweed Coalition in March 2021, a global coalition to support a safe, sustainable and scalable seaweed industry.

+Following its creation in 2000 the Global Compact initially focused on support for Ten Principles and the Millennium Development Goals.
+After the MDG expired in 2015, their top priority became supporting the Sustainable Development Goals, and the SDGs' accompanying 2030 deadlines.
+The UN Global Compact hopes to play a critical role in helping signatories and governments to work to achieve the SDGs.

+Businesses may be becoming more directly involved in government partnerships and more open to private sector interventions such as carbon pricing and other mechanics to help curb climate effects within the scope of business solutions.
+However, research shows that global carbon dioxide emissions are 60% higher in 2021 than in 1990, and now require fundamental system-level changes.